wunki/django-salted/README.md

 After getting familiar with it, using Django Salted on your own project is simple done with changing a few settings.

-The default configuration runs with the following settings:

 - You will run and develop on the Django (1.5.1) `demo_project` inside the VM.
 - Ubuntu 12.04 will be used as OS.
 - Domain is: vagrant.django-salted.org